on orders of $85 or more

 - Johnson, Daniel F. Irish Emigration to New England Through the Port of Saint John, New Brunswick Canada 1841-1849.
 Baltimore, Maryland: Clearfield, 1996.
 Print.

 - Browning, Charles H. Americans of Royal Descent.
 Baltimore: Genealogical Publishing.
 Print.

 - The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X).

 - Harris, Ruth-Ann and B. Emer O'Keefe.
 The Search for Missing Friends Irish Immigrant Advertisements Placed in the Boston Pilot Volume II 1851-1853.
 Boston, MA: New England Historic Genealogical Society, 1991.
 Print.

 - McDonnell, Frances.
 Emigrants from Ireland to America 1735-1743 A Transcription of the report of the Irish House of Commons into Enforced emigration to America.
 Baltimore: Genealogical Publishing, 1992.
 Print.
 (ISBN 0-8063-1331-5).

 The Lees Family Crest was acquired from the Houseofnames.com archives.
 The Lees Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 15 January 2014 at 20:40.
+This page was last modified on 15 December 2015 at 09:36.